KnudsenMorten/ClientInspectorV2/README.md

 <br>

-## Thank You to the great people in Microsoft product teams - you are rock stars :smile:
+## Big Thanks to the great people in Microsoft product teams - you are rock stars :smile:
 Lastly, I would like to give **big credits** to a few people, who I have worked together with on building **AzLogDcrIngestPS Powershell module** and **my daily work with the Azure log & viewing capabilities**:

 |Name|Role|